Today:

 • Air Data Computer, ADC

-• Angle of Attack, AOA
+• Angle of Attack, AoA

 • Global Positioning System, GPS Receiver